Mobilizing on the Right to Housing

 Visit the toolkit website

 The Women’s National Housing and Homelessness Network (WNHHN) filed two claims to call attention to Canada’s failure to address the homelessness crisis.
-This step resulted in a review panel with one year to dive deeper into the issue.
-The resulting panel, Neha, examines the right to safe, adequate and affordable housing for women, Two Spirit, Trans and gender-diverse people, and the government’s duty to uphold this right.
-As part of this project WNHHN created a toolkit for communities connect to lived experts, gather evidence, and engage in the process.
+This resulted in a review panel, Neha, to examine the right to safe, adequate and affordable housing for women, Two Spirit, Trans and gender-diverse people, including the government’s duty to uphold this right.
+As part of this project WNHHN created a toolkit for communities connect to lived experts, gather evidence and engage in the process.

-• Provide tools and diverse frameworks and mechanisms to enable community organizing on the right to housing
+Provide tools, frameworks and mechanisms to enable community organizing on the right to housing

-The illustrations serve two purposes throughout the toolkit: to visualize specific actions and/or elements to make them more accessible to the reader, and as stylistic accents to break up the text and incorporate the spirit of artivism into the work.
-These include forward-looking renderings of what our world can look like if we succeed in the mission of ensuring housing for all.
-With this in mind, it was especially important for us to illustrate different examples of what housing can look like.
+It was especially important for us to illustrate different examples of what housing can look like across the country.
 Plants and nature imagery are tied into the depictions to symbolize that housing is a natural human right, something that should be guaranteed to everyone.